 While the majority of our members are Wisconsin residents, that is certainly not a requirement; we have members from other states and welcome inquiries and membership from anyone, anywhere.
 The purpose of WSAH is to preserve, advance, and disseminate knowledge of the history of the automobile in Wisconsin, in the United States, and worldwide.

-WSAH meetings are held three times a year, with established sites for the official Annual Meeting at the lola Car Show in July, at the Hill & Valley Antique Car & Americana Show in Cross Plains in September, and The Wisconsin Automotive Museum in Hartford, home of the Kissel, in April.
+WSAH meetings are held three times a year, with established sites for the official Annual Meeting at the lola Car Show in July.
+We also meet The Wisconsin Automotive Museum in Hartford, home of the Kissel.
 Other activities are varied and scheduled as they come about.

 For several years we have given monetary support to the Wisconsin Automotive Museum, have donated to various Wisconsin historical projects, and have sponsored benches for the lola Car Show.
 We published the book Wisconsin Cars and Trucks: A Centenary and produced the video A Walk through Automotive History with Chet Krause.
 The late Chet Krause was the founder of Krause Publications and the Iola Old Car Show.